cedricmarcelino/authentication-api/README.md

 ## Introduction

-This is an authentication REST API and this is the first REST API I've made with NodeJS/Express.
+This is an authentication REST API and this is the first REST API I've made with NodeJS/Express deployed as a docker image in AWS EC2.

 ## Functionalities